 What Are Mobile Businesses?

-A mobile business is any location-independent company.
+Mobile businesses defy the traditional brick-and-mortar model by offering services or products without a fixed location.
 Some require you to travel to clients, while others can be done from anywhere.
+These businesses offer:

 The mobile retail business industry includes any business that moves to various locations.
 This includes vendors at corporate events, food trucks, and any mobile service providers.